spacebeam/research/web/spacebeam.org/content/pages/about.md

 - Functions are a form of objects.
 - Message passing and function calling are analogous.
-- Async computation is necessary for non-blocking systems.
+- Asynchronous communication is the necessary base for non-blocking systems.
-- Selective receive allow to ignore messages uninteresting now.
+- Selective receive allow to ignore messages that can't be process now.

 ## Community
 Team up with scientists, artists and hackers that spawn network resources where you'll find new tools and information models.